shakthisachintha/eBus/README.md

 }
 ```
 ### Important
-* If you encounter any errors in the gradle build delete `android\app\build` folder and run `npx react-native run-android` again.
+* If you encounter any errors in the gradle build, delete `android\app\build` folder and run `npx react-native run-android` again.